Course Outline

 Exporting Files

-- Supported media formats for government use
+- Supported media formats for government documentation and sharing

-- Exporting files to Alembic for government projects
+- Exporting files to Alembic for interoperability with other software

 Troubleshooting